 Aluminum, especially 6xxx-series aluminum alloy, can be simply extruded into various shapes, including complex heat sinks.
 Although copper can also be extruded, such as rods, it is very difficult to extrude into the shape of a heat sink, and the cost is also very expensive.

-These factors make aluminum extrusions best in most heat sinks.
+These factors make extruded aluminum heatsink most preferred.

 The extruded aluminum heatsink is in a leading position in most industrial applications due to its low price and lightweight.
 Because the thermal conductivity is only half of the copper, some engineers embed a copper plate on the base of the aluminum alloy heatsink to increase the thermal conductivity, which is a good idea.